-A DANGER RISK OF ELECTRIC SHOCK Disconnect all sources of

-This warning is primarily related to the reconfiguration of the device on the DC terminal which, for safety reasons, requires to also cut the device from AC (external main switch).
+Decal Explanation A DANGER RISK OF ELECTRIC SHOCK Disconnect all sources of supply prior to servicing.
+This warning is primarily related to the reconfiguration of the device on the DC termi- nal which, for safety reasons, requires to also cut the device from AC (external main switch).
 The same applies to disconnection and reconnection of the AC terminal.

-A DANGER

-supply prior to servicing.

-Capacitors on DC, storing voltage!
+A DANGER Capacitors on DC, stor- ing voltage!
 Discharge for 10 sec then ground before working.
 Even after disconnection of the DC terminal from an external source there can still be dangerous voltage potential present between the DC terminal poles and/or between DC and the enclosure.
-For safety reasons the DC terminal must be short-circuited after the capacitors have been discharged and it must also be grounded, i. e. connected to PE.
+For safety reasons the DC terminal must be short-circuited after the capacitors have been discharged and it must also be grounded, i. e. con- nected to PE.
+A WARNING ELECTRICAL HAZARDS Authorized personnel only.

-WARNING

-ELECTRICAL HAZARDS

-Authorized personnel only.

 There can always be a voltage potential on metallic, openly touchable parts on electrical devices, though the voltage level may not be hazardous.
 Caution is still advisable, as these potential can still cause mild electrical shocks or sparking.

-▲ WARNING

-Read and understand the operating guide before using this device.
+Read and understand the operat- ing guide before using this device.
 Non-adherence of the instructions in the operating guide can result in serious injury or death.
 This is valid for any use of the device.

-1.7 Safety

-1.7.1 Safety notices
+Safety Safety notices